PrivSec-dev/privsec.dev/content/posts/linux/Choosing Your Desktop Linux Distribution/index.md

 ### SecureBlue

 [SecureBlue](https://github.com/secureblue/secureblue) provides hardened operating system images based on Fedora Atomic Desktops.
 While they do add another party of trust, their images are substantially hardened and not easily replicated by hand.
+There are several very interesting packages maintained by SecureBlue as well:
+- [Trivalent](https://github.com/secureblue/Trivalent), a hardened chromium desktop build with patches from GrapheneOS's [Vanadium](https://github.com/GrapheneOS/Vanadium).
+- [Hardened Malloc](https://github.com/secureblue/fedora-extras/tree/live/hardened_malloc).
+SecureBlue packages GrapheneOS's memory allocator and enforce it system wide, including for Flatpak applications.

 ### openSUSE Aeon